Andrei-Vasil/Andrei-Vasil/README.md

 # Hi there 👋
 I am a ☁️Cloud Engineer engaging in DevOps practices, with an affinity for software engineering.
 My everyday work consists of managing AWS and Kubernetes infrastructure.
-I enable developers across several teams in hosting and operating their backend and frontend applications at BMW Aftersales.
 With 3 years of professional IT experience, I focus on implementing robust, scalable cloud solutions.

 My best achievement yet is [Rito Kids](https://www.ritokids.com/), an EdTech startup which I Co-Founded.
 The app has gathered up to 20k+ downloads📈.
 Rito Kids is an educational cross-platform mobile application which helps children aged 4-8 learn handwriting in a fun, interactive way enabled by complex image processing algorithms.

 My long term goal🔭 is to become an expert Platform Engineer and specialize in hybrid systems and security, leveraging enterprise cloud solutions in on premise environments.

 # Technical Skills 💻
 I am a highly technical person.
 I would say the easiest way to catch my attention is to engage in a discussion about the latest technologies, hardware or methodologies used for hosting and operating whatever kind of software.

 I use [neovim](https://neovim.io/) btw📖

 ## My tech stack
 ### Infrastructure
 - AWS for Cloud - architecture design & implementation